-To acquire a qualifying holding in a bank or an insurer, a declaration of no-objection from the supervisor is required.42 In short, a qualifying holding is defined in law as holding a share capital or voting interest in a company of at least 10%.
-In determining the voting interest, not only the votes that a person can cast are included but also the votes rights to which a person is considered to be entitled .43 A person is considered to have the disposal of the votes that a third party has "if he has concluded an agreement with that third party which provides for a sustainable common policy on the casting of votes".44 In other words, cooperating shareholders may be required to apply for a declaration of no-objection.
+To acquire a qualifying holding in a Dutch bank or a Dutch insurer, a declaration of no-objection from the supervisor is required.50 In short, a qualifying holding is defined in law as holding a share capital or voting interest in a company of at least 10%.
+In determining the voting interest, not only the votes that a person can cast are included but also the votes rights to which a person is considered to be entitled .51 A person is considered to have the disposal of the votes that a third party has "if he has concluded an agreement with that third party which provides for a sustainable common policy on the casting of votes".52 In other words, cooperating shareholders may be required to apply for a declaration of no-objection.